 The Oracle System is the framework in which the story will be told.
 Players have skills and take turns reading from the quest booklets.
 As they progress in a quest, the books will prompt readers to read certain passages that line up to the current point in the story.

 There are many branching paths that players can take, and this system allows multiple players to approach a situation and walk away with a different outcome and story, while still continuing on the same quest.

 The further players go (and depending upon the decisions they make), they will mark down milestones on a Story Tracking Chart which will sometimes be referred to in the books.
 For example, if you didn’t successfully save an NPC (nonplayer character) you may be told to mark a certain box on the Story Tracking Chart.

 Later in the game when you return to that location, your characters may no longer be welcomed because they failed to save the character.
 In the reverse situation, if they saved the NPC they may come back to the location celebrated as heroes.

 In the game, players create avatars to act in the world of Terrinoth as they journey to the small town of Dragonholt.
 As you progress, it’ll be up to you and your group to decide how you react to situations and what paths you’ll choose.

 As a story-driven role-playing game, Legacy of Dragonholt might not initially impress upon opening the box.
 Don’t let that fool you, though, as the game is packed with content and some really unique elements that will keep you coming back for more.

-The majority of the game is very similar to a traditional Pen & Paper RPG.
+You may notice from our Legacy of Dragonholt review that the majority of the game is very similar to a traditional Pen & Paper RPG.
 True to form, the box is filled with books.

 - The Core Rulebook